codesman/some-like-it-neat/README.md

-# Some Like it Neat
+# Some Like it Neat or not

 ### A WordPress Theme Using _s, Bourbon + Neat and Theme Hook Alliance